KeabetsweMP/monty/README.md

-this pproject is about Stacks and Queues
+this project is about Stacks and Queues